Goal: To add variety to your training and take advantage of varying rep ranges to build strength, hypertrophy, and break through a plateau.

 To simplify and summarize their findings:

-- If you want to get strong, you still need to lift heavy loads.
+- If you want to get strong, you need to lift heavy loads.

 - As for hypertrophy, the entire rep continuum is at our disposal, although we do need to train close to failure.
 We should also remain practical with our loading zones.
 Heavy loads will require higher training volumes and lighter loads will lead to high levels of metabolic acidosis, so the middle of the rep range still has its appeal.
 That said, we don’t have to get stuck there.